MirStation/MAC300-EP1/README.md

   - **int lurow (int n, double A[][nmax], int p[])** : LU factorization in row-oriented fashion;
   - **int sscol (int n, double A[][nmax], int p[], double b[])** : solve LUx=Pb system in column-oriented fashion;
   - **int ssrow (int n, double A[][nmax], int p[], double b[])** : solve LUx=Pb system in row-oriented fashion.

-Do a simple efficiency comparison between the all column-oriented functions and their respective row-oriented functions.

 OBS: For more informations about the exercise, read the file ep1.pdf (in protuguese).